Teaching a Creative Curriculum

 The Fabulous Finish

 We like to end every topic on a high, celebrating the children’s work and usually inviting parents in to share in their success.
-For example, a Museum of Piracy had children as the experts explaining the displays, and a Food Fair featured Reception children doing a cooking demo, with tasty treats for parents.
+For example, a Museum of Teddy Bears had children as the experts explaining the displays, and a Food Fair featured Reception children doing a cooking demo, with tasty treats for parents.